Squash (Summer & Winter Squash) Glossary

 Check out all my many Squash Recipes.

-To clean: Separate the pumpkin seeds from the stringy membrane of a freshly carved pumpkin.
-Rinse the pumpkin seeds in a colander, until they are free of any membrane matter.
-Dry with paper towels.
+Separate the squash or pumpkin seeds from the stringy membrane of a freshly opened squash.
+Rinse the seeds in a colander until they are free of any membrane matter.
+Spread the seeds on clean kitchen towels or layer of paper towels and dry thoroughly.

-To roast or toast: Coat 1/2 cup of seeds with 1 teaspoon olive oil and 1/2 teaspoon seasoning of your choice.
-NOTE: You can use any seasoning blend you like.
+Coat 1/2 cup of cleaned seeds with 1 teaspoon olive oil and 1/2 teaspoon seasoning of your choice.
+You only need enough oil to barely coat the seeds, otherwise, they will be greasy.
+You can use any seasoning blend you like.
 Adjust the amount to your taste buds.

 Additional seasoning ideas:

-Try additional seasonings on your pumpkin seeds: Cajun seasoning, Worcestershire sauce, soy sauce, and garlic salt are some of the many possibilities.
+Try additional seasonings on your squash or pumpkin seeds: Cajun seasoning, soy sauce, Worcestershire sauce, and garlic salt are some of the many possibilities.

-Storing: Store baked pumpkin seeds in an airtight container.
+Store baked squash or pumpkin seeds in an airtight container.

 Substitute them in for your usual nut or seed topping.